pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-An overview of the existing properties is given in :ref:`timeseries.components`.
-More details about the ``dt`` accessor to return datetime like properties for the values of the Series are provided in :ref:`basics.dt_accessors`.
+An overview of the existing date properties is given in the :ref:`time and date components overview table <timeseries.components>`.
+More details about the ``dt`` accessor to return datetime like properties is explained in a dedicated section on the  :ref:`dt accessor <basics.dt_accessors>`.

 .. raw:: html